sivann/itdb/README.md

 ITDB is a web based asset inventory management tool used to store information about assets found in office environments, with a focus -but not lmited to- IT assets.
-It is not or targets for ITIL/CMDB compliance (yet), but it has served me for years and hopefully it will do the same for you :-)
+It is not or targets for ITIL/CMDB compliance (yet), but it has served me for years and hopefully it will do the same for you :-) It is aimed as an intranet tool.

 ITDB comes with sources and is distributed under the GNU Public license.